NaiyanJones/naiyanjones.github.io/_pages/about.md

 My current research interest is on the social media website Reddit and learning Python and R for machine leanrning.

 In need of my skillset or looking for someone just like me to fill a position?
-Then check out my [Hire me](/_pages/hire-me.md) page and let's connect.
+Then check out my [Hire me](/_pages/hire-me.md) page and let's [connect](mailto:naiyan@hotmail.co.uk].